 In vector graphics, usually, the laser power is set only once and is not adjusted in the engraving process.

 In the raster format, each pixel is given a darkness value which is calculated to map to the laser’s PWM output.

-How to covert a raster into a vector and how to engrave halftones we have already described in detail on: http://endurancelasers.com/laser-engraving-of-halftones-how-to-print-beautiful-photos/
+How to convert a raster into a vector and how to engrave halftones we have already described in detail on: http://endurancelasers.com/laser-engraving-of-halftones-how-to-print-beautiful-photos/

-This primer should cover the basics about choosing a laser module and frame that will suit your engraving needs.
+This primer should cover the basics of choosing a laser module and frame that will suit your engraving needs.

 If you have any questions contact us, we’ll be happy to answer!